fastdiag-toolbox/dicube/README.md

 - **spacetransformer**: For 3D spatial transformations and coordinate systems
 - **medmask**: For medical image segmentation mask processing

+## Why DiCube?

+Although the DICOM standard is indispensable for clinical interoperability, it was never designed for today’s high-volume, AI-driven workflows.
+In practice it exposes four chronic pain-points:

+1. **Fragmented storage → slow I/O** A single CT/MR study can contain hundreds of small `.dcm` files.
+Traversing the file system and parsing each header one-by-one wastes precious milliseconds that quickly add up when training deep-learning models/ building realtime application.
+2. **Redundant metadata** Every slice repeats identical patient/study/series tags, inflating storage size and network traffic with no benefit.
+3. **Too many transfer syntaxes** Vendors ship proprietary or rarely-used encodings; no open-source decoder reliably supports *all* of them, so pipelines break on edge-cases.

+DiCube mitigates these issues by:

+* **Single-file design** All slices, metadata and spatial information are consolidated into one `.dcbs` file, eliminating filesystem overhead.
+* **Deduplicated metadata** A compact JSON schema separates *shared* and *per-slice* tags, then compresses them with Zstandard.
+* **Conservative codec policy** Only codecs that pass extensive performance and stability tests are adopted.
+Currently `.dcbs` uses HTJ2K for fast, lossless compression.
+Archive (`.dcba`) and lossy (`.dcbl`) variants are planned but not yet released.
+This package is a self-contained lib, users do not need to install codecs independently.
+* **Round-trip safety** Every DiCube file can always be converted back to standard DICOM, preserving full clinical fidelity.

+> In typical benchmarks DiCube cuts CT series load time from ~150 ms (PyDICOM) to <40 ms and shrinks storage by up to **3×**, all while remaining 100 % DICOM-compatible.

 ## Architecture

 ### Core Modules